ShreshthRajan/codex-verify/README.md

 ## Conclusion

 **CodeX‑Verify** is the first full *multi-agent verification system* designed to close the 40–60% false positive gap in Codex and other LLM-generated code, validated across SWE‑bench and real-world production issues.
-It is CI/CD‑ready, enterprise-scalable, and built for deployment gating of LLM-based code pipelines.